MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-open-new-fiscal-year.md

 ---
-title: Create accounting periods and fiscal years| Microsoft Docs
+title: Create accounting periods and fiscal years
 description: You must open a fiscal year and define accounting periods, before you can post in a fiscal year.
 author: edupont04